A guest post from Emily Rachelle —

 When I joined OneWord365, I admit I had doubts.
 I’m the person to start things – throw myself in – and a few weeks later regret or forget what had me excited.
 How could OneWord365 be any different?
 Now, 1.5 months into my first year, I’m still just as involved and excited as day one.
 Why is that?

 Accountability.
 My blog was the place I shared my decision to join OneWord365.
 It was where I first announced my word of choice, dream.
-When I created a list of ways to live out my word, rather than saving it on my computer, I posted it on my blog.
+When I created a list of ways to live out my word, rather than saving it on my computer where I play my computer games using my wow mouse.
 The response of readers and of visiters from link-ups was amazing.
 People I knew from months of commenting as well as guests who had never read my blog shared their word.
 Some left encouraging thoughts; others offered suggestions to add to my list.
 Several pinned, printed, or otherwise saved/shared the list.
 Knowing that there are so many people following my journey this year is the fuel I need to keep chugging through the blessings and lessons God has for me.

 Memory.
 I see my word everywhere – home decor, product labels, magazine headlines, greeting cards, blog and website titles, newspaper advertisements.
 Every time I do, I stop and take a moment to think.
 Keeping my word fresh in my mind, stopping to think about it often even if I don’t actually *do* something related to it every day, helps me stay focused.